 Denim is a strong and durable twill woven fabric made from 100% cotton.
 Traditionally the warp yarns are dyed an indigo colour and the weft yarn is left undyed which is why true denim fabric is different colours on either side (for real fabric geeks, if your denim is the same colour on both sides it’s actually jean fabric, not denim!)

-We have recently started stocking denim, you can see our collection here and we carry a range of weights and colours.
+We have recently started stocking denim, you can see our collection here and we carry a wide range of weights (including fat quarters) and colours.
 We also have stretch denim which is particularly great for clothing makes.

 Denim is super versatile.
 As it’s 100% cotton it’s great for casual wear clothing such as jeans, skirts, jackets, shorts, children’s clothes, workwear overalls and protective clothing.
 As denim is very hardwearing it would also be great for home wear items such as oven gloves, cushions, decorative upholstery and bags.